You are here

 Sign up for the free Chargers email newsletter and stay in the know with all things Bolts.

-Here are five keys to the game heading into Sunday’s preseason game between the San Diego Chargers and the San Francisco 49ers:
+Here are five keys to the game heading into Thursday’s preseason finale between the Los Angeles Chargers and San Francisco 49ers: Read

 1. One Last Chance – That’s been the motto of the week as 37 players will see their dream of playing for the Bolts this year come to an end in a few short days.
 Months of hard work come down to Thursday night’s last chance to prove themselves worthy of a roster spot.
 The game is only one piece of the greater puzzle that General Manager Tom Telesco, Head Coach Anthony Lynn and the rest of the team’s brass will use to make decisions.
 At the same time, it’s the best opportunity yet for many players as they’ll see their most extensive playing time to date.
 Read

 2. Cardale Gets the Keys – One of those players getting a longer look is Cardale Jones.
 It’s been an intense crash course for the former Ohio State star, who was acquired a couple days before the start of training camp.
 Learning a new system is one of the hardest changes for any player, let alone a quarterback.
 Just imagine being dropped into a foreign country without knowing any words, and immediately trying to pick up on terminology.
 However, Jones has gotten more comfortable as the weeks have gone by, and will look to put his best foot forward as there is a good chance he gets the start in Santa Clara.
 Read

 3. Who Fits Lynn? – Lynn gave an open assessment on what he looks for when trying to decide if a player should make the team or not.
 According to the head coach, there are five things he stresses in the following order: Read